-Actuarial assumptions used in the December 31, 2016, valuation were based on the results of actuarial experience studies.
-This experience study was for the period January 1, 2006 through December 31, 2009, first used in the December 31, 2010 valuation.
+Actuarial assumptions used in the December 31, 2018, valuation were based on the results of actuarial experience studies.
+This experience study was for the period January 1, 2010 through December 31, 2014, first used in the December 31, 2010 valuation.
 Healthy post-retirement mortality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
 These assumptions were first used in the December 31, 2013 valuation, along with a change to the Entry Age Normal (EAN) actuarial cost method.
 Assumptions are reviewed annually.
-No additional changes were made for the 2016 valuation.
+Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.